brittanyrobarge/running-fridge-better-catch-it/journals/Brittany.md

 ## MAR 18, 2024
 Today, I worked on:
 * got the frontend auth to work, we created login and sign up. you are now able to submit the username and password to login
-* once you are logged in you can see beverages associated to your account.
-## MAR 15, 2024
-Today, I worked on:
-* frontend auth was started and in testing mode, still working out a few things before it works fully
+* once you are logged in you can see beverages associated to your account.Frontend auth was started and in testing mode, still working out a few things before it works fully
-* mob coded and got beverages started, starting to see the pages with auth
+Ah-Ha: mob coded and got beverages started, starting to see the pages with auth
 ## MAR 14, 2024
 Today, I worked on:
 * merging the branches/ added the backend to the frontend along with everyone's journals